mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/admin-guide.md

 Like most Atlassian add-ons, Balsamiq Wireframes for confluence is installed via Atlassian’s [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.

-To install the plugin, go to the confluence Administration page, select "Find new add-ons" from the Add-ons panel and search for Balsamiq Wireframes for Confluence Server.
+To install the plugin, go to the Confluence Administration page, select "Find new add-ons" from the Add-ons panel and search for Balsamiq Wireframes for Confluence Server.

 ![](https://media.balsamiq.com/img/support/installation/confluence-install-server1.png)

-Click on "Free Trial" and accept the license agreement for Balsamiq Wireframes for Confluence Server to begin the installation.
+Click on "Free Trial" and accept the license agreement for Balsamiq Wireframes for Confluence Server to begin the installation and start your 30-days free trial.

-You will then begin a 30-day trial evaluation of Balsamiq Wireframes for Confluence Server.

 * * *